 Any organisation that created or holds records about you, must provide you access to or copies of your personal records once you ask for them.

-But there are limited reasons why an organisation might not give you some or all of your records.
+There are limited reasons why an organisation might not give you some or all of your records.
 Learn about exceptions in the Privacy Act and your rights to your records

 If you are a survivor of abuse and have made a claim or want to make a claim, you or your legal representative can ask the organisation considering your claim, for a copy of your records.